 - To attach a PDF of a print set—such as the Client Copy—click on the Print/PDF sidebar, or press Ctrl+P. Then, click the edit link to open the print configuration.
 See the Print/PDF a Return help topic for more information.

 - In Printer/Output, select PDF or Microsoft XPS.

-- In the Save to/Email, select the email cover letter template.
+- In Save to/Email, select the email cover letter template.

-- To use these settings to use every time you print a the form or print set, click the Save these settings links.
+- To use these settings every time you print a form or print set, click the Save these settings links.